Andy Dawson

-Andrew Stuart Dawson (born 20 October 1978) is an English former professional footballer and the current head of player development at Hull City.
+Andrew Stuart Dawson (born 20 October 1978) is an English professional football coach and former player who is currently the head of player development at Premier League club Hull City.

 As a player he was a left-back from 1997 to 2015.
 Having departed Nottingham Forest as a youngster he joined Scunthorpe United permanently following a loan spell.
 He played for United on two occasions during his career having also spent ten years with Hull City.

 Playing career

 Early career

 Born in Northallerton, North Yorkshire, Dawson is the elder brother of Michael Dawson (formerly of Tottenham Hotspur) and Kevin Dawson (formerly of Chesterfield).
 Like his brothers, Andy started his professional career at Nottingham Forest, but he made only one senior appearance for them before moving to Scunthorpe for £45,000.

 Hull City

 Dawson moved to Hull City on 16 May 2003 on a free transfer from Scunthorpe United.
-During his several years at the club, he has worn the captain's armband on many occasions.
+During his several years at the club, he wore the captain's armband on many occasions.